gayathripittu/Django_cbvCourses_Management_System/README.md

 7. **Accessing the Application:**

-    Open your web browser and navigate to [http://localhost:8000/](http://localhost:8000/) to access the cbvCourses Management System.
+     After launching the server, navigate to [http://localhost:8000/](http://localhost:8000/) in your preferred web browser.
+From there, you'll be able to create, read, update, and delete passenger details using the provided class-based views.

 ## Testing with Postman